soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 The last 3 months of the year were marked by grief at what is happening in Palestine.
 As [Alicia Kennedy](https://www.aliciakennedy.news/p/both-joyful-and-killjoy) writes, ‘I could not put myself amid the bombing, the horror; I could put myself in their grief, their rage.’

-The seemingly endless violence coming from social media on the ground in Gaza and the twisting and obscuring lies from mainstream news are disorienting and overwhelming.
-Reading long form was one way – along with protests and rallies – to navigate the dystopian horrors.
-Most of these, and more, are available for free on [various Palestine reading lists](https://www.are.na/sonia-turcotte/pedagogy-cwxfb2fo-fu).
+The seemingly endless violence coming from accounts on the ground in Gaza coupled with the twisting and obscuring lies from mainstream news are disorienting and overwhelming.
+Reading long form was one way, along with protests and rallies, I could navigate the unending stream of dystopian horrors.
+Most of these texts, and more, are available for free on [various Palestine reading lists](https://www.are.na/sonia-turcotte/pedagogy-cwxfb2fo-fu).

 ### The Hundred Years' War on Palestine by Rashid Khalidi
 There’s a reason everyone has been sharing and recommending this book.
 It is incredibly comprehensive but doesn’t read as a dry text.
 Throughout the whole first part, all I could think was how much Britain has to blame for this mess.
 We really are heirs to the worst of people.
 If you want to better understand the context of what’s going on now, or if have ever been told to ‘get educated’ in attempts to silence you from speaking up for Palestine, read this.